Physicslibrary/Raspberry-Pi-MediaPipe-Experiment/README.md

 cv2.destroyAllWindows()
 </pre>

-Name script "right-eye.py".
-Run "python3 right-eye.py" in a terminal.
+Name script "left-eye.py".
+Run "python3 left-eye.py" in a terminal.
+Let that camera be the left eye.<br>

+Next "cp left-eye.py right-eye.py" and change "cap = cv2.VideoCapture(2)". (not sure what happen to 1?)
+Run "python3 right-eye.py" in another terminal.
 Let that camera be the right eye.<br>

-Next "cp right-eye.py left-eye.py" and change "cap = cv2.VideoCapture(2)". (not sure what happen to 1?)
-Run "python3 left-eye.py" in another terminal.
-Let that camera be the left eye.<br>

 If working, press key "q" in opencv window to exit scripts.
 The next script will run both scripts and compute Z positions from XY positions.<br>